 The specialists at New Jersey Urology (NJU) offer the latest in surgical and non-surgical techniques for treatment of stone disease–related conditions.
 After a thorough evaluation, our experienced urologists will create an effective treatment plan tailored to meet a patient’s individual needs.

-Bladder stones are hard mineral deposits that form in the bladder when urine in the bladder becomes concentrated, resulting in crystalized minerals.
+Bladder stones are hard mineral deposits that form in the bladder when urine in the bladder becomes concentrated, resulting in crystallized minerals.
 The stones are generally due to the bladder’s inability to fully empty.

 Risk factors for developing bladder stones include: